 - Online retailers' growing reach in town and cities beyond metros is driven by an increased usage of mobile internet.
-Increased ownership of smartphones is helping more Indians access shopping websites easily. - Number of smartphone users in India is expected to reach 859 million by FY 2022.
+Increased ownership of smartphones is helping more Indians access shopping websites easily. - Number of smartphone users in India is estimated at 845 million in FY 2022.